MetaMask/SIPs/SIPS/sip-9.md

   - `.proposedName` - MUST be a string less than or equal to 214 characters. <!-- This is what npm uses for the `name` field. -->
     The proposed name SHOULD be human-readable.

-    > The Snap author's proposed name for the Snap.
+    > The snap's author proposed name for the snap.
     >
     > The Snap host application may display this name unmodified in its user interface.